KenzoBH/Data-Science/Twitter_ML/README.md

 # Overview

 This project is about publishing (or tweeting) forecasts of 3 models on stocks in the financial market everyday.
+Users can see the predictions and ask for predictions of the companies they want.
 Technologies and packages used:
 - Web Scraping: pandas and NumPy
 - Machine Learning Models: sklearn